-The special insignia of every Passionist is the "Sign", the heart-shaped emblem you see on this page.
-It catches, in an image, the meaning of Passionist life.
+The special insignia of every Passionist is a heart-shaped emblem which catches, in an image, the meaning of Passionist life.

 In the middle of the emblem are the Words, JESU XPI PASSIO.
-Written in Greek and Latin, the languages of the early Church, those words mean: "the Passion of Jesus Christ," (The three nails at the bottom and the cross at the top remind us symbolically of his suffering and death.)
+Written in Greek and Latin, the languages of the early Church, means: "the Passion of Jesus Christ," Three nails at the bottom and the cross at the top remind us symbolically of His suffering and death.

 Why promise to do something like this?
 The answer lies with the meaning of the cross and death of Jesus Christ for the world.

-First, the death of Jesus was no mere brutal execution of an extraordinary Jewish teacher and prophet long ago.
+The death of Jesus was no mere brutal execution of an extraordinary Jewish teacher and prophet long ago.
 His death was an event that changed human history.
 Jesus died that others might live.
-God so loved the world that he allowed his only Son to give his very life for us.
+God so loved the world that he allowed his only Son to give His life for us.
 The cross becomes the symbol telling us God's love is stronger than death.
 Passionists want to tell the world about that love.

 But there are other reasons for the Passionist vow.
 Jesus' death on the cross was a death in the cause of justice.
 He was executed because he challenged accepted values.
 He sided with the poor and the outcasts.
 He condemned oppressive structures.
 Jesus was a prophet and prophets meet strong opposition.